GeoGen: A Two-stage Coarse-to-Fine Framework for Fine-grained Synthetic Location-based Social Network Trajectory Generation: Introduction

 The key contributions of this paper are as follows: \begin{itemize} \item Conceptually, we focus on developing innovative diffusion models to efficiently generate large-scale fine-grained LBSN check-in trajectories, which are inherently spatially discrete and temporally irregular.

 \item Technically, we propose a two-stage coarse-to-fine framework called GeoGen for synthetic LBSN trajectory generation.
 In the first stage, we design a novel S$^2$TDiff model with an efficient SASG-UNet as a denoising network to generate coarse-grained latent movement sequences.
-In the second stage, we design a Transformer-based Seq2Seq architecture, Coarse2FineNet, which includes a POI context-aware encoder and a multi-task hybrid-head decoder to generate fine-grained POI visits with precise, non-uniform timestamps.
+In the second stage, we design a Transformer-based Seq2Seq architecture, Coarse2FineNet, which includes a POI Context-aware Encoder and a Multi-task Hybrid-head Decoder to generate fine-grained check-ins at precise, non-uniform timestamps.

 \item Experimentally, we conduct extensive experiments on four real-world LBSN check-in datasets.
-The results demonstrate that GeoGen significantly outperforms state-of-the-art models in data fidelity and show high utility for downstream tasks like next location prediction.
+The results demonstrate that GeoGen significantly outperforms state-of-the-art models in data fidelity and show high utility for downstream tasks like next location prediction. \end{itemize}